somefunAgba/autosgm/README.md

 **Calling an AutoSGM implementation**

 Assume this repository was directly git cloned to the root path of your project.
-Load an AutoSGM implementation and name it `aSGM`.
+Load an AutoSGM implementation and name it `asgm`.
 ```
 ...
 import opts.autosgml as asgm